Jo-JPEG/manifestation-magic/testing.md

 ## Manual Testing

 - Manual testing was carried out on the local and deployed sites.
+- The following features were tested during development on both the local and fully deployed site.

 |        Location       |           Feature          |                                                                                                           Expected Outcome                                                                                                          | Pass/Fail |                                                                    Notes                                                                   |
 |:---------------------:|:--------------------------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:---------:|:------------------------------------------------------------------------------------------------------------------------------------------:|